 STATEMENT ON DECLARATION "CERTIFICATE OF INDEPENDENCE" U/S 149 (6) FROMINDEPENDENT DIRECTORS

-Pursuant to Schedule IV and Section 149(6) of the Companies Act 2013 the Board hasIndependent Directors and there is an appropriate balance of skills experience andknowledge in the Board so as to enable the Board to discharge its functions and dutieseffectively.
-The independent directors have submitted a declaration that the independentdirectors meet with the criteria of independence as required under Section 149(6) of theCompanies Act 2013.
+Pursuant to section 149(6) and schedule IV of the Companies Act 2013 the Board hasindependent directors and there is an appropriate balance of skills experience andknowledge in the Board so as to enable the Board to discharge its functions and dutieseffectively.
+The independent directors have submitted a declaration that the independentdirectors meet with the criteria of independence as required under section 149(6) of theCompanies Act 2013.

 DIRECTORS' RESPONSIBILITY STATEMENT

-Pursuant to Section 134 (5) of the Companies Act 2013 the Directors hereby con rm:
+Pursuant to section 134 (5) of the Companies Act 2013 the Directors hereby confirm:

 1. That in the preparation of the annual accounts for the financial year ended March31 2018 the applicable accounting standards had been followed along with properexplanation relating to material departures;

-2. That the directors had selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company at the end of thefinancial year and of theprofit and loss of the Company for that period;
+2. That they have selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofit and loss of the Company for that period;

-3. That the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+3. That they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-4. That the directors had prepared the annual accounts for financial year ended March 312018on a going concern basis;
+4. That they have prepared the annual accounts for financial year ended March 312018on a going concern basis;

 6. That the directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively during the financial year ended March 31 2018.

 INFORMATION ON MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNAL

-There are no material orders passed by the regulators or courts or tribunals impactingthe going concern status and Company's operations in future.
+There is no material order passed by the regulators or courts or tribunals impactingthe going concern status and Company's operations in future.

 RELATED PARTY TRANSACTIONS

-Particulars of Contracts or Arrangements with related parties referred to in Section188(1) is given in Form AOC-2 as Annexure-II.
-Further details of Related PartyTransactions as required to be disclosed by Accounting Standard-18 on "Related PartyTransactions" specified under Section 133 of the Companies Act 2013 read with Rule 7of the Companies (Accounts) Rules 2014 are given in the Notes to the FinancialStatements.
+Particulars of Contracts or Arrangements with related parties referred to in section188(1) is given in Form AOC-2 as Annexure-I. Further details of Related PartyTransactions as required to be disclosed by Accounting Standard-18 on "Related PartyTransactions" specified under section 133 of the Companies Act 2013 read with rule 7of the Companies (Accounts) Rules 2014 are given in the Notes to the FinancialStatements.

 AUDITORS & THEIR REPORTS

-During the year under review the Auditors had not reported any matter under Section143 (12) of the Act therefore no details are required to be disclosed under Section 134(3)(ca) of the Act.
+During the year under review the Auditors had not reported any matter under section143 (12) of the Act therefore no details are required to be disclosed under section 134(3)(ca) of the Act.
 The Auditors' Report is unmodified and does not contain anyqualification reservation adverse remark or disclaimer.